Change your habits for a healthier heart

 - Statins to lower cholesterol

-To avoid further complications with this disease, your doctor might recommend one of the following surgical treatments:
+If your provider feels that surgery would help to avoid further complications with this disease, they may recommend one of the following surgical treatments:

 - Coronary artery bypass surgery